 1. Place the grill on the deck for a view

-A deck the view is so important.
-Next to the joy of being outside, your deck is about the view.
 Don’t block it with a grill.
 Take a moment to enjoy the view out of your house window, noting the best views and which part of the deck must remain open to enjoy the view.
-These areas now become your no grill zones.
+These areas now become your no-grill zones.
 Keep your view, place the barbeque elsewhere to keep your view.

-Also, remember the chef working on the grill.
-Arrange the grill to allow the griller also to enjoy the great outdoors and deck.
+Don’t forget the “chef” working on the grill.
+Place the grill so they can enjoy the great outdoors and deck.
 Set the grill up for between flipping the patties.
 You can enjoy the scenery.

-Sometimes this is setting up the barbeque behind you, out of the way, but still on the deck.
-Allowing you to enjoy the deck between turning the meat on the grill.
-With the smoke and grill behind you.
+This can either be by placing the grill behind you, out of the way of the view.
+Allowing you to enjoy the view between turning the meat on the grill.
+With the smoke and grill behind you and out of sight.

 2. Place the grill on a higher deck

-- Smoke from the barbeque doesn’t bother your guest on the deck.
-Being just a few feet higher, it blows over their heads without disturbing them.
+2. Smoke from the barbeque doesn’t bother those on the main lower deck.
+The few feet of elevation allow the smoke to blow over their heads.
 You can be grilling up a storm while your guests are enjoying the sun and a glass of wine.

 3. Locate Grill close to workspace